kchapelier/in-browser-language/README.md

 // returns 'fr' as 'fr' is the first declared by the browser

 console.log(browserLanguage.pick(['pl', 'ja'], 'pl'));
-// returns 'pl' as there is no match
+// returns 'pl' as there are no matches

 console.log(browserLanguage.pick(['pl', 'ja']));
-// returns null as there is no match and no defaultLanguage
+// returns null as there are no matches and no defaultLanguage
 ```